Eclipse 550: Development

 The 550 was developed from the earlier Eclipse 500, enabled by Sikorsky Aircraft's investment in Eclipse Aerospace in 2010.
 It retains the 500's airframe and PW610F engines, but incorporates an improved avionics package, including satellite phones, autothrottles, synthetic vision and enhanced vision systems, as well as anti-skid brakes.

-In May 2012 the company signed a deal with Sikorsky subsidiary PZL Mielec to have the Polish company build the Eclipse 550 fuselage, empennage and wings, while final aircraft assembly will be carried out by Eclipse Aerospace at their Albuquerque, New Mexico plant.
+In May 2012, the company signed a deal with Sikorsky subsidiary PZL Mielec to have the Polish company build the Eclipse 550 fuselage, empennage and wings, while final aircraft assembly will be carried out by Eclipse Aerospace at their Albuquerque, New Mexico, plant.

 The initial price for the 550 in 2011 was US$2.695M and production was intended at that time to be 50–100 aircraft per year.
 The aircraft achieved an FAA production certificate in April 2012.

-In June 2013 the FAA approved the Eclipse 550 for a fatigue limit of 20,000 hours or 20,000 cycles with an unlimited calendar life.
-In August 2013 it was announced that the aircraft would incorporate autothrottles, new EFIS software, an anti-lock braking system and a high-resolution 3.25" x 4.3" standby display.
+In June 2013, the FAA approved the Eclipse 550 for a fatigue limit of 20,000 hours or 20,000 cycles with an unlimited calendar life.
+In August 2013, it was announced that the aircraft would incorporate autothrottles, new EFIS software, an anti-lock braking system and a high-resolution 3.25" x 4.3" standby display.

-In February 2014 the FAA approved autothrottles and anti-skid brakes for the 550.
+In February 2014, the FAA approved autothrottles and anti-skid brakes for the 550.
 The manufacturer claims the new braking system will stop the aircraft in 700 ft from normal landing speeds.

 The first customer delivery of a 550 was completed on 12 March 2014, and 10 had been delivered by August.
 However, sales had been slow, and employees were laid off.

 One Aviation received EASA certification for its Eclipse 550 on 18 November 2015, clearing the way for sales of the light twinjet in the European Union and its use for air-taxi service there.
 The company has deposits from half a dozen European customers awaiting delivery pending certification.
-Deliveries will begin in January 2016, according to Cary Winter, One Aviation's executive vice president.
+Deliveries were to begin in January 2016, according to Cary Winter, One Aviation's executive vice president.
 The only changes required from U.S. production models are to “paint a couple of switches red and change the connector on the door switch,” he said.

 In March 2017 the company announced that 550 production would end in favour of production of the new "Canada" model of the aircraft.
 However, after One Aviation's Eclipse assets were purchased in a Chapter 7 bankruptcy liquidation process, 550 production resumed in 2023 with two deliveries made that year.